Digital Transformation – The What, Why, and How

 Only 33% of executives in the 2007 Digital IQ survey said their management was focusing on digital – that number has doubled to more than 68% today.
-While executives have started to recognise the importance of the digital transformation, technology has also accelerated at the speed of light, making it more difficult for businesses to keep up with the trends.
+While executives have started to recognize the importance of the digital transformation, technology has also accelerated at the speed of light, making it more difficult for businesses to keep up with the trends.

 Business vs product vs customer

-Digitalisation is influencing every aspect of our daily lives.
+Digitalization is influencing every aspect of our daily lives.
 Here are the 3 main ways you can leverage technology business-wise: